 YES!
 Rain or shine each weekend, with ONE exception: there is no Palafox Market held during the weekend of the annual Mardi Gras Grand Parade.

 How do I become a Palafox Market vendor?

 Download an application above that most closely coincides with your category.
-Submit your completed application, along with the $35 application fee and samples/photos of your work (if applicable), either in person or by mail to: DIB Palafox Market, 226 South Palafox Place, Suite 106, Pensacola, FL 32502.
+Submit your completed application, along with the $35 application fee (payments accepted online) and samples/photos of your work (if applicable), either in person or by mail to: DIB Palafox Market, 226 South Palafox Place, Suite 106, Pensacola, FL 32502.
 Please allow a minimum of 4-6 weeks for us to complete our review and process your application.
 During this time, you can expect a scheduled call or one-on-one meeting with the Market Manager.
 Farms and cottage kitchens will be scheduled for a mandatory site visit/personal tour by the Market Manager.
 It is our goal to expedite the application and approval process for prospective vendors, and you will hear from us as soon as possible.

 How do I know if I qualify to be a Palafox Market vendor?